rlunding/alg_eng/README.md

 datagen 36357618 dataset17
 datagen 54536427 dataset18
 datagen 81804641 dataset19
-benchmark -i:dataset00 -i:dataset01 -i:dataset02 -i:dataset03 -i:dataset04 -i:dataset05 -i:dataset06 -i:dataset07 -i:dataset08 -i:dataset09 -i:dataset10 -i:dataset11 -i:dataset12 -i:dataset13 -i:dataset14 -i:dataset15 -i:dataset16 -i:dataset17 -i:dataset18 -i:dataset19 -q:100000 -r:100000
+bmpcm -i:dataset00 -i:dataset01 -i:dataset02 -i:dataset03 -i:dataset04 -i:dataset05 -i:dataset06 -i:dataset07 -i:dataset08 -i:dataset09 -i:dataset10 -i:dataset11 -i:dataset12 -i:dataset13 -i:dataset14 -i:dataset15 -i:dataset16 -i:dataset17 -i:dataset18 -i:dataset19 -q:100000 -r:100000

 ```

 ## Data processing

-While this project cannot be built on Windows since the introduction to PAPI for profiling, it is recommended to process the data on Windows with automation.
-The script that converts bunches of output (`*.papi.*`) to an interactive Excel workbook can be found at `/misc/ConvertTo-InteractiveData.ps1`.
+The script that converts bunches of output (`*.pcm.*`) to an interactive Excel workbook can be found at `/misc/ConvertTo-InteractiveData.ps1`.

-## Notices
+## (Legal) Notices

 We use [Catch](https://github.com/philsquared/Catch) as our testing framework.

+The ring 0 driver (in the `external` folder) for Windows comes from RealTemp 3.7, available [here](http://www.techpowerup.com/realtemp/).

+The pmem driver comes from the Rekall Framework, available [here](https://github.com/google/rekall/tree/df4c820de7b3a21bd241336c99c12b3b9dde4015/tools/pmem/resources/winpmem).

+Both drivers are recommended by developers on Intel Developer Zone, as seen in [this post](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/542911).

+### RealTemp copyright text

+Copyright (c) 2007-2008 OpenLibSys.org.
+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### The Rekall Memory Forensic Framework copyright

+Copyright (C) 2007-2011 Volatile Systems
+Copyright 2012-2016 Google Inc. All Rights Reserved.

+All Rights Reserved

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.